Dmitry Baltermants: Grief

 One of the more famous Baltermants images, titled "Grief", depicts a 1942 Nazi massacre of Jews in the Crimean city of Kerch.
 It shows the despair of village women as they search for the bodies of their loved ones.
 A powerful oversaturated sky above, burnt in during the printing of the photo, makes the image even more dramatic.

-Use in popular culture

-Grief appeared (cropped and uncredited) on the cover of the album No Sanctuary by British crust punk band Amebix, released in November 1983, and on the cover of a second pressing of the Japanese heavy metal band Dir En Grey album, The Marrow of a Bone.

 Death

 Baltermants died on June 11, 1990.